n1k0/nicolas.perriault.net/pages/code/2012/gandi-standard-ssl-certificate-nginx.md

 [Gandi](http://gandi.net/) offers a [free SSL certificate](http://wiki.gandi.net/en/ssl/free) during one year for any domain you buy there, nice.
 But the setup is a bit tedious and the documentation a bit disparate, so here's an attempt for a comprehensive howto for configuring a secured [nginx](http://nginx.org/) vhost using your *free* certificate.

-**Disclaimer:** *Gandi's quite complicated email confirmation and validation worflow won't be covered in this post.
+**Disclaimer:** *Gandi's quite complicated email confirmation and validation workflow won't be covered in this post.
 Just ensure you can receive emails at `admin@domain.tld` where `domain.tld` is your domain.*

 ## Creating your certificate